When to Test? Accuracy Sexual Health Testing

 There is no hard scientific evidence to quote exact accuracies of each test following a specific contact.
 The window period, which is the period between infection and time when a test can reliably detect the condition will vary between individuals.

-“Using the 4th Generation HIV test (these test for antibodies and P24 antigen) the tests will detect the great majority of individuals who have been infected with HIV at one month after a specific exposure.
-An additional HIV test should be offered to all persons at 3 months to definitively exclude HIV infection”.
-(BASHH-British Association of Sexual Health and HIV).
+The 4th Generation HIV test (these test for antibodies and P24 antigen) will detect if individuals are infected with HIV from 45 days after a specific exposure.
+Evidence by BASHH (2020) Adult HIV testing guideline found 99% of HIV infections would be identified by 4th generation tests by 45 days post-exposure.
+An additional HIV test should be offered to all persons at 12 weeks to definitively exclude HIV infection (BASHH-British Association of Sexual Health and HIV 2020).

-For clients presenting from 28 days after exposure, we would recommend the HIV Duo test, a 4th generation assay, which is the gold standard HIV test and is highly accurate from a month.
+For clients presenting from 45 days after exposure, we would recommend Citydoc HIV Duo test, a 4th generation assay, which is the gold standard HIV test and is highly accurate.

-We also offer the Early HIV/STD screen for those clients who present before 28 days.
+We also offer the Early HIV screen for those clients who present before 45 days.
 This test will pick up the majority of cases from 10 days for HIV.

-For clients presenting from 3 months, testing can be via the HIV Duo test or the Insti HIV test, which tests for HIV 1 and 2 antibodies.
+For clients presenting from 12 weeks, testing can be via the HIV Duo test or the instant HIV finger prick which tests for HIV 1 and 2 antibodies.
 Both tests are conclusive from this point.

 Chlamydia and Gonorrhoea Testing

-“Recommended Clients should have chlamydia testing when they present with NAAT testing.
-But we should advise clients who present less than two weeks post their last contact that they should repeat the NAAT test two weeks after the last exposure”.
-(BASHH 20th May 2008)
+Citydoc provides NAAT testing for chlamydia and Gonorrhoea..
+We advise clients who present less than two weeks post their last contact that they should repeat the NAAT test two weeks after the last exposure (BASHH 2018).

 Hepatitis C testing